 Though some jobs are more inherently dangerous than others, all workers face some risks while on the job.
 From office concerns like trip and falls or electrocutions to construction hazards like falls from height or being struck by an object, any number of workplace accidents can cause serious harms like fractures, internal injuries, and/or brain trauma.

 All on-the-job accidents, no matter who is at fault, are covered by workers’ compensation.
-Employee negligence is not a reason for insurers to say no unless evidence shows that the employer was intentionally misusing equipment or was displaying extreme recklessness, e.g., coming to work intoxicated.
+Employee negligence is not a reason for insurers to say no unless evidence shows that the employee was intentionally misusing equipment or was displaying extreme recklessness, e.g., coming to work intoxicated.
 If you were injured on the job, workers’ compensation can help pay your medical bills and provide temporary or permanent disability if your injury interferes with your ability to perform your job.

 Though it’s typically low on employees’ radar, workplace violence caused 9% of fatal workplace injuries in 2017. in fact, violence is one of the top causes of on-the-job death in the US.
 Workers’ compensation covers attacks, whether from coworkers, clients, or customers, as long as they are related to work.
 Disputes of a personal nature do not meet the insurance’s terms for coverage, so injuries that result from such fights will not be covered.

-Cumulative Injuries and Workplace Diseases
+Can I Get Compensation for Cumulative Injuries and Workplace Diseases?